7 eBay Alternatives: Other Places to Flip Items

 Back in the day, eBay was one of the only places to resell items on the web.
 It became a go-to place to find deals and second-hand products online and sell some of the things you wanted to get rid of.
 Its consumer-to-consumer business model was unique for its time.

 There are numerous reasons why buying and selling second-hand items is something that more and more people are starting to do.
 As a seller, it gets you a portion of the money back that you spent while decluttering.
 There’s nothing better than earning extra money while freeing up space around the house.
 It allows buyers to find the items they want at a great price.
-Saving money on great finds is such a fun way to shop.
+Saving cash on great finds is such a fun way to shop.

 1. Mercari